Saurabh-Lakhanpal/web-scraping/README.md

 ### Part 2: Scrape and Analyze Mars Weather Data

 1. Use Jupyter Notebook to scrape and analyze Mars weather data.
 2. Use automated browsing to visit the Mars Temperature Data SiteLinks to an external site.
-Inspect the page to identify which elements to scrape.
-URL is `https://static.bc-edx.com/data/web/mars_facts/temperature.html`.
+Inspect the page to identify which elements to scrape from the [website](https://static.bc-edx.com/data/web/mars_facts/temperature.html).
 Create a Beautiful Soup object and use it to scrape the data in the HTML table.
 3. Assemble the scraped data into a Pandas DataFrame.
 The columns to have the same headings as the table on the website.
 Explanation of the column headings:
    - `id`: the identification number of a single transmission from the Curiosity rover
    - `terrestrial_date`: the date on Earth